Wagner College: Athletics

 Wagner College offers athletic scholarships and competes at the NCAA Division I level in all intercollegiate athletics.
 Football competes at the NCAA Division I FCS - formerly I-AA - level.

 Wagner is a member of the Northeast Conference.
 Men's varsity intercollegiate teams are fielded in 10 sports: baseball, basketball, cross country, football, golf, lacrosse, tennis, and track & field (indoor and outdoor) and men's water polo, which was established in fall 2016.
 Women's varsity intercollegiate teams are fielded in 14 sports: basketball, cross country, golf, lacrosse, soccer, softball, swimming & diving, tennis, track & field (indoor and outdoor), and water polo, in addition to three newly added sports in fencing (2016), triathlon (2018) and field hockey, which was reinstated in 2018.

-Walt Hameline, in 38 years (1982–present) as the director of athletics and 34 years as head football coach at Wagner (1981–2014), won the school's only National Championship with a 19–3 victory over the University of Dayton in the 1987 NCAA Division III Championship game (also known as the 1987 Stagg Bowl).
-He was named NCAA Division III Coach of the Year in 1987.
-During his 34-year coaching career, Hameline amassed an all-time record of 223–139–2 (.615) at Wagner College.
-Upon his retirement as head football coach following the 2014 regular season, those 223 victories ranked fifth among active head Football Championship Subdivision head coaches and remains in the top 10 among all Division I-FCS coaches in the United States.